 New York Beef Council and New York Agriculture in the Classroom invite you to take your classroom on a virtual field trip to a New York beef farm!

-This Fall, two virtual field trips, one for elementary classrooms and one for middle and high school classrooms, will be offered to virtually transport students to a beef farm sharing how beef is grown and cared for in New York.
+This Spring, two virtual field trips, for elementary classrooms, will be offered to virtually transport students to a beef farm sharing how beef is grown and cared for in New York.
 Students will chat directly with a farmer and experts during live Q&A sessions during the trips.
 Each trip is also recorded so that classrooms not able to participate in live virtual field trips can watch a trip on-demand.

 Students will visit O’Mara Farms, owned by Paul and Cindy O’Mara and located in Madison County NY, is a diversified farm.
 The farm grows crops including (corn, wheat, barley, rye, hay, and snap beans) along with a Black Angus cow/calf herd.
 Chrissy Claudio, along with her husband Cory and their daughter Addison joined the team in 2017.
 Since their arrival they have worked diligently caring for the herd which now includes over 450 total head, managing and improving the pasture and grazing the herd, as well as, delivering over 140 baby calves annually, to keep the herd growing.
 Join us on a tour of O’Mara Farms to learn about the beef lifecycle, cattle care, and environmental stewardship practices on their farm.

-During this 30-minute trip, farmer Chrissy will show students how she cares for her cattle at O'Mara Beef Farm.
+During each of these 30-minute trips, farmer Chrissy will show students how she cares for her cattle at O'Mara Beef Farm.
 Students will learn about the beef life cycle, cattle care and environmental stewardship practices on the farm, while also having time to ask questions directly to Chrissy throughout and at the end of the trip.

-request a recording of a trip to share with your classroom.
+Note: All registrants may request a recording of a trip to share with your classroom if unable to attend a live trip.